chirs241097/lightsd/README.md

 # lightsd

-`lightsd` is a small daemon to make your ~~(actually, my)~~ ambient light sensor on your laptop useful in a Linux <sup>interjection</sup>
+`lightsd` is a small daemon to make your ~~(actually, my)~~ ambient light sensor on your laptop useful in Linux <sup>interjection</sup>
-desktop without using a full desktop environment (or `systemd`).
+without using a full desktop environment (or `systemd`).
+It even works in a tty!

 This service watches the readings from the ambient light sensor and control the backlight of the screen and keyboard.
 It also creates a